Forex trading for beginners Part 1: Financial Markets

 Most currency transactions occur in non-cash forms, typically through current and urgent bank accounts.
 Only a small portion of the market involves cash exchanges.

-Modern communication systems enable 24-hour trading, moving from one time zone to another.
 For example, a Western European bank with global branches can trade dollars in Sydney, Frankfurt, New York, and San Francisco, ensuring continuous operations across time zones.

 As a result, national currency markets are interconnected and form an integral part of the global currency market.